TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 Select the **{0}** configuration page.

 ---
-id: configure-jira
+id: configure-plugin
 title: Configure the plugin
 ---

-Fantastic work, you've found the JIRA configuration page!
-You can now use this page to setup the JIRA plugin.
+Fantastic work, you've found the {0} configuration page!
+You can now use this page to setup the {0} plugin.

-You can setup connections to multiple JIRA environments.
+You can setup connections to multiple {0} environments.
 We'll start with setting up the one you use most.
-If you have access to more JIRA environments, you can add them at any time.
+If you have access to more {0}
+environments, you can add them at any time.

+Click the **Add** button to start adding a connection.

+---
+id: add-connection-jira
+title: Configure the plugin
+---

 You need to give the connection a **Name** first.
 If you configure more than one connection, this name is used to distinguish between them when you use the app.